 Issue: Gate Not Stopping at Limit

-• Inspect Control Board: Look for any signs of damage or loose connections.
+• The Inspect Control Board requires examination for all visible damage or loose wiring elements.

 Issue: Gate Operating Slowly